mertgulerx/autonomous-exploration-demo-benchmark/README.md

 The repository brings together a simulaton environment, multiple exploration packages, benchmark utilities, and result reporting so exploration behavior can be compared more fairly.

-Main purpose of this repository is testing stability and correctness of the [frontier_exploration_ros2](https://github.com/mertgulerx/frontier_exploration_ros2) package.
+An extra purpose of this repository is testing stability and correctness of the [frontier_exploration_ros2](https://github.com/mertgulerx/frontier_exploration_ros2) package.

 ## Table of Contents